jaredwray/cacheable/packages/cache-manager/README.md

 We moved to using [Keyv](https://keyv.org/) which are more actively maintained and have a larger community.

-A special thanks to [Tim Phan](https://github.com/timphandev) who tooke `cache-manager` v5 and ported it to [Keyv](https://keyv.org/) which is the foundation of v6. 🎉 Another special thanks to [Doug Ayers](https://github.com/douglascayers) who wrote `promise-coalesce` which was used in v5 and now embedded in v6.
+A special thanks to [Tim Phan](https://github.com/timphandev) who took `cache-manager` v5 and ported it to [Keyv](https://keyv.org/) which is the foundation of v6. 🎉 Another special thanks to [Doug Ayers](https://github.com/douglascayers) who wrote `promise-coalesce` which was used in v5 and now embedded in v6.

 If you are looking for older documentation you can find it here:
 * [v5 Documentation](https://github.com/jaredwray/cacheable/blob/main/packages/cache-manager/READMEv5.md)